breatheco-de/python-api/README.md

-# 4geeks Python APIs
+# Breathecode Python APIs

 ## Endpoints

 ### Slack (/api/slack)

-The 4geeks slack channel has a command in the format `/4geeks <command> <parameter>`.
+The academy slack channel has a command in the format `/bc <command> <parameter>`.
 When triggered, it will access this api.

 #### Student
 takes an `email` parameter and will return specific fields about the student from the student API.

-Command: `/4geeks student joey@gmail.com`
+Command: `/bc student joey@gmail.com`
 Response:
 ```json
 {